Malagel/MangaPrintingTool/README.md

 - **Editorial Image**: at the bottom of the spine you can add an editorial image.
 Must be named "editorial.png".
 - **Font**: there is an included font, but you can change it inside the 'assets' folder.
 Must be named "custom_font.ttf".

-Everything here but the font needs to renamed and placed inside the 'cover' folder.
+Everything here but the font needs to be renamed and placed inside the 'cover' folder.
 Another thing to note is that you can have a spine or a back and still add them, the program will generate just the missing ones (they must be named "spine.png" or "back.png").

 Just after collecting everything you want to add, double click 'script.exe':